Need reel editing or shooting services?

 - You're extremely proud and excited about everything in your reel.

-Eventually, as you continue building your reel, as hinted at earlier, you'll start to split your primary reel into separate reels – one for dramatic scenes, one for comedic scenes, one for commercials, etc. But don't worry about that when you're first starting out.
+Eventually, you'll even start to split your primary reel into separate reels – one for dramatic scenes, one for comedic scenes, one for commercials, etc. But don't worry about that when you're first starting out.

 3 Numbers All Actors Should Know